imagej/imagej.github.io/_pages/news/2015-11-30-imagej-winter-priorities.md

 First and foremost, we're on the cusp of submitting a paper describing the structure of ImageJ2, which is a critical step towards future funding efforts.

 On the technical side, {% include person id='ctrueden' %} just wrote the first ImageJ code using Java 8 functionality, which will continue drive our {% include github org='imagej' repo='imagej' issue='135' label='need to migrate' %}.
-One recent and fundamental step in this direction is the release of the {% include list-of-update-sites content='3D update site' %}: providing Java 7- and 8-compatible versions of 3D ImageJ plugins (previously relegated to Java 6).
+One recent and fundamental step in this direction is the release of the [3D update site](/list-of-update-sites): providing Java 7- and 8-compatible versions of 3D ImageJ plugins (previously relegated to Java 6).

 ## Next steps